-382 Chairman Smith of Nebraska.
-Thank you

-383 Mr. Goodman, please proceed.
+Chairman SMITH of Nebraska.
+Thank you.
+Mr. Goodman, please proceed.

-384

-385 STATEMENT OF MATTHEW P. GOODMAN, SENIOR VICE PRESIDENT FOR 386 ECONOMICS, CENTER FOR STRATEGIC AND INTERNATIONAL STUDIES 387 388 Mr. Goodman.
-Thank you, Mr. Chairman, Mr. Ranking Member, distinguished 389 members of the subcommittee.
-390 I was asked to talk about a recent CSIS report on China's economic coercion, and I 391 will do that in a moment.
-But I would like to first make two broader points about trade, if I 392 may.
-393 The first is the United States needs trade.
+STATEMENT OF MATTHEW P. GOODMAN, SENIOR VICE PRESI-DENT FOR ECONOMICS, CENTER FOR STRATEGIC AND INTERNATIONAL STUDIES to first make two broader points about trade, if I may.

+Mr. GOODMAN.
+Thank you, Mr. Chairman, Mr. Ranking Member, distinguished members of the subcommittee.

+I was asked to talk about a recent CSIS report on China's economic coercion, and I will do that in a moment.
+But I would like

+The first is the United States needs trade.
 Trade creates growth.
 It creates jobs.
-394 It creates export opportunities for U.S. businesses, farmers, ranchers.
-Trade lowers costs 395 for not only individual consumers, but for downstream producers that can then invest in 396 more jobs.
-So, yes, trade does dislocate some jobs, and we need a more robust set of 397 domestic policies, real adjustment assistance, worker retraining, incentives for investment, 398 and new jobs to deal with that dislocation.
+It creates export opportunities for U.S. businesses, farmers, ranchers.
+Trade lowers costs for not only individual consumers, but for downstream producers that can then invest in more jobs.
+So, yes, trade does dislocate some jobs, and we need a more robust set of domestic policies, real adjustment assistance, worker retraining, incentives for investment, and new jobs to deal with that dislocation.
 But we should still trade.

-399 We also need trade agreements to amplify the growth, jobs, and cost reduction 400 benefits of trade itself, but also for strategic reasons, which leads to my second point.
-401 Frankly, we are losing ground in the critical Indo-Pacific region, which is what I mainly 402 focus on, both economically and strategically, because we are not willing to negotiate formal 403 trade agreements.
-404 When I say losing ground, I mean not only to China, but also we are losing the 405 confidence of our own allies and partners in the region.
+We also need trade agreements to amplify the growth, jobs, and cost reduction benefits of trade itself, but also for strategic reasons, which leads to my second point.
+Frankly, we are losing ground in the critical Indo-Pacific region, which is what I mainly focus on, both economically and strategically, because we are not willing to negotiate formal trade agreements.

+When I say losing ground, I mean not only to China, but also we are losing the confidence of our own allies and partners in the region.
 I hear this all the time.
-Yes, we 406 have offered the Indo-Pacific Economic Framework or IPEF, which has some value, but our 407 partners are skeptical about what's in it for them, and they want us back in formal trade 408 negotiations
+Yes, we have offered the Indo-Pacific Economic Framework or IPEF, which has some value, but our partners are skeptical about what's in it for them, and they want us back in formal trade negotiations.

 China is doing trade agreements.
-It has even applied to join the successor to the

-Trans-Pacific Partnership, which we created.
+It has even applied to join the successor to the Trans-Pacific Partnership, which we created.
 Almost everyone else in the region is doing trade agreements.
 The United States is standing on the sidelines while new rules are being set and markets are being divvied up by others.
 We need to get back in the game.